 A technician is asked to write instructions for his company’s most frequently performed processes.
 Pulling out his laptop, he starts to document a procedure as he does it.
 He spends hours going back and forth between the procedure and his computer, writing down every step.
 Occasionally, he’ll stop to take a photo or sketch a diagram of the more complicated steps.
 But even though all the directions are correct, our technician made a critical error—before he even started writing down the steps.

 But times have changed, and so should the documentation.
-Now, there are visual-first applications available, like Dozuki—the visual, online documentation platform for innovative companies.
+Now, there are visual-first applications available, like Dozuki—the leader in work instruction software.
 Now, good cameras are affordable to own and easy to use.
 Now, mobile electronics—like smart phones, tablets, and laptops—are on every desk and in every pocket.
 And those devices can replace the bulky, disorganized documentation binders we’ve all grown accustomed to.
-Indeed, mobile devices are ushering in the age of paperless documentation, cutting printing costs, and making documentation more accessible.

 When it comes to technical communication, your photos should do the heavy lifting.
 By taking your photos first, the pressure is on for them to be so good that you could communicate your entire procedure with just those visuals.
 It’s a strategy that will eliminate concerns for even novice or ESL users.